vrettasm/PyGeneticAlgorithms/paper/paper.md

 5. **Start the evolution process:** This is the last step and usually involves a simple call to the 'run()' method.
     Here we have to emphasize that even though all the genetic operators, as well as the different 'engines', have default parameters we suggest the user to experiment with different values if required, since there is not going to be 'one optimal setting fits all'.
-For example, all the MutationOperators have a default mutation probability set to 0.1 (i.e. 10%).
-Nevertheless, there are problems that this value could be either too low, or too high.

 ## Final notes